We think this TV show stands out for:

 Talk to your kids about ...

-Families can talk about how the work of the historical figures featured in this series continues to impact the world today.
+Families can talk about how the work of the historical figures featured in The Who Was?
+Show continues to impact the world today.
 How different would our lives be without their contributions?
 Do you think they realized the full impact of their work at the time?

 Find more TV shows that help kids build character.